joshgerdes/jekyll-uno/_posts/2017-06-28-Comparing_apis_in_go_node_and_dotnet_core.md

+---
+title:  "Comparing APIs in go, oode and dotnet core"
+date:   2017-06-28
+excerpt: "Comparing how a basic API in node, go and dotnet might look, and what the experience and performance is like in each."
+---

 APIs are an important part of modern web applications.
 They provide a gateway for communication between a back end server and a frontend application.
 APIs also provide an integration point for other applications.
 I come from a dotnet background but I am really interested in seeing how APIs work in other languages, so for fun I wrote basic APIs in dotnet core, go and node.

 I built the APIs to cover two different methods